jjqq2013/tmp/README.md

 ### `docker-geek` Run a privileged tool container in the host's network namespace

 This tool starts a workbench in which you can freely manipulate files and network of the host.
-It starts a docker-geek workbench (a privileged container) in which it
+It will initially do following things:
-- mounts the host's rootfs to `/host-rootfs`
+- it mounts the host's rootfs to `/host-rootfs`
-- switches to the **host**'s network namespace
+- it switches to the **host**'s network namespace

 *Note: the host's rootfs, strictly speaking, means the rootfs of the filesystem namespace of `dockerd`, maybe different with the rootfs of the real host.
 This is also true for other `docker-*-geek` tools.*

-You can further run other commands in this workbench.
+You can further run other docker-geek related commands or even `docker` cli itself in this workbench.

 ```
 docker-geek [OPTIONS] [COMMAND [ARGS...]]